Trivivium/devops-2k20/report/REPORT.md

 Windows.

 #### Exceptions
-We didn't have exception logging from when the application intially launched.
+We didn't have exception logging from when the application initially launched.
 This meant that we had a couple of days with downtime once in a while, without realizing it till it was too late.
 As mentioned previously ended we up utilizing Sentry.io to solve this problem.
 However we had already missed a lot of user